WICG/dbsc/DBSCE/Overview.md

 ### Relying Party (RP)

 A web application that uses DBSC(E) protocol for cookie binding.
+This is referred to as `server` in the original [DBSC design](https://githuub.com/wicg/dbsc).

 ### Identity Provider (IdP)

 IdP is an authentication server that can be either external to the Relying Party or part of the Relying Party.
 Eg: Office.com authenticating with Microsoft or google.com authenticating with google.
 Note: The protocol doesn't change if the IdP is part of the Relying Party, except that some redirects between the IdP and the RP can be skipped or implemented by other means.
+IDP and RP are same for the consumer use case and is referred to as `server` in the original [DBSC design](https://githuub.com/wicg/dbsc).

 ### Device Registration Client

+This is a pre-requisite for DBSC(E) to work.

-A process where the user registers the device with the IdP.
-This process is expected to be a once-in-a-lifetime operation.
+Device Registration Client is a process where the user registers the device with the IdP and is expected to be a once-in-a-lifetime operation.

-The device registration is a process that establishes a trust between the device and a service that maintains a directory of all devices.
+The device registration establishes trust between the device and a service that maintains a directory of all devices.
 This document does not cover the protocol of device registration, but it assumes that during device registration, some asymmetric keys are shared between the client and the service, typically a device key and some other keys necessary for the secure device communication.
 A client software component that performs the device registration is called a _device registration client_.
 As mentioned above, the key assumption in DBSC(E) is that device registration happened in a clean room environment, and it is the responsibility of the device owner to ensure this.

 One device registration client can manage multiple devices on the same physical device.
 There also can be multiple device registration clients on the same device.
 The device registration client can be owned and supported by: